Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

-The question how stable our conclusions are as raised in Section \ref{suse} does not only depend on models, methods, and the data, but also on the conclusions that are drawn from them, i.e., the interpretation of the results by the researcher.
-A helpful concept to clarify things is ``interpretational equivalence''.
-I call two models ``interpretationally equivalent'' with respect to a researcher's aim if her subject-matter interpretation of what she is interested in is the same regardless of which of the two models is true.
+The question how stable our conclusions are as raised above does not only depend on models, methods, and the data, but also on the conclusions that are drawn from them, i.e., the interpretation of the results by the researcher.
+A helpful concept to clarify things is ``\hbindex{interpretative equivalence}''.
+I call two models ``interpretatively equivalent'' with respect to a researcher's aim if their subject-matter interpretation of what they are interested in is the same regardless of which of the two models is true.
 For example, if a researcher is interested in testing whether a certain treatment improves blood pressure based on paired data before and after treatment, she will in all likelihood draw the same conclusion, namely that the treatment overall does not change the blood pressure, if the distribution of differences between after and before treatment is symmetric about zero, be it a Gaussian or a $t_2$-distribution, for example.
 For her research aim, the precise shape of the distribution is irrelevant.
 Comparing two models with expectation zero, one of which is symmetric whereas the other one is not, this is not so clear; the treatment changes the shape of the distribution, and whether this can be seen as an improvement may depend on the precise nature of the change.
 For example, consider the model

 $\delta_{x}$ being the one-point distribution in $x$.
-The researcher may think of $\delta_{100}$-distribution as modelling erroneous observations, in which case $\mu^*=0$ makes the model interpretationally equivalent to ${\cal N}(0,\sigma^2)$, whereas for $\mu^*=-\frac{1}{0.99}$, despite expectation zero, the researcher will interpret an average effect of lowering the blood pressure, which the model implies for a subpopulation of 99\% of people.
+The researcher may think of $\delta_{100}$-distribution as modelling erroneous observations, in which case $\mu^*=0$ makes the model interpretatively equivalent to ${\cal N}(0,\sigma^2)$, whereas for $\mu^*=-\frac{1}{0.99}$, despite expectation zero, the researcher will interpret an average effect of lowering the blood pressure, which the model implies for a subpopulation of 99\% of people.

+In fact, the term ``interpretative equivalence'' implies an oversimplification, as models can be more or less interpretatively similar, and it is not always possible or helpful to make a binary distinction between ``interpretative equivalence'' and ``interpretative difference'', but I will stick to this distinction here for ease of discussion.